dhanankhero/slimmy-framework/README.md

 class UserController extends BaseController {

     public function pageManageUsers() {
-        // some actions to create page manage users
+        // some statements to create page manage users }
-    }

     public function addUser()
     {
-        // some actions to add new user
+        // some statements to add new user
     }

 }